 Climate change presents one of the most urgent issues facing our world today.
 As a global leader in research and academics, Johns Hopkins University recognizes the need to take action.
-A new university-wide Sustainability Plan will leverage the university’s unique interdisciplinary expertise to create an ambitious and holistic vision for a sustainable future.
+A new university-wide Climate Action and Sustainability Plan will leverage the university’s unique multidisciplinary expertise to create an ambitious and holistic vision for a sustainable future.

-The Sustainability Plan will be guided by a series of overarching committees comprised of faculty, student, staff, and community partners that will advise in the Plan creation process.
-These include:
+The Sustainability Plan is led by a series of overarching committees comprised of faculty, students, staff, alumni, and community partners guiding the overall process.

 The Sustainability Plan Steering Committee is comprised of diverse representatives from across JHU that provide strategic guidance to ensure the Plan outcomes represent JHU stakeholders and community partners in making final recommendations to university leadership.

 The Research & Academic Advisory Group leverages the university’s academic expertise to inform conceptual and technical aspects of the Sustainability Plan.
 The group will advise Plan development by reviewing documents related to the vision, scope, and framing, as well as by responding to targeted questions on content and analyses.
 The Research & Academic Advisory Group plays a salient role in identifying opportunities to align the Sustainability Plan with the university’s unique strengths in sustainability research and education.

 The Business & Operations Advisory Group provides technical and conceptual subject matter expertise to inform the components of the Sustainability Plan that touch on areas of infrastructure, procurement, and the built environment.
 The group will be comprised of faculty, students, and staff with interest and knowledge in areas of operational sustainability across a range of schools and divisions.